-To apply, please follow the application process and guidance documents.
+To apply, please click on the link to the online application and follow the application process and guidance documents.

 ERS does encourage the development of joint documents with other societies.
 If you are an ERS member and wish to form a Task Force with another society, or you are from another society and wish to collaborate with ERS, you can contact the ERS Guidelines Working Group to discuss the opportunity to develop an official joint project.